Jaskowicz1/hexwave/README.md

 ## Getting Started

-### Stable (Released)
-Download the latest version, for your operating system, from the releases section and then run it!

-### Development (Source)

-*Note: I recommend you do not use this version unless you need to or want to.
-It's usually better to use a stable version unless you're wanting an experimental feature.*

-#### Linux/Unix
+#### Linux/Unix (NOT OSX)

-*Note: Unix has not been tested yet, however, I assume it will be working as similar.*
+*Note: Unix based platforms other than Mac OSX have not been tested.
+Hexwave may not work on those platforms.*

 Download the git repo (via `git clone` or downloading as a zip) and put it somewhere!
-From there, run `cmake -B build` in the folder and then `cmake --build build -j4`.
+From there, run `cmake -B build` in the folder and then `cmake --build build -j4`.****

+#### Mac OSX

+Sadly, in the current state of Hexwave, OSX is not supported as OpenGL seems to not be supported.
+Metal support is coming.

 #### Windows